Cocoa and its use in ancient Mesoamerica

 Photo: Moctezuma II, the last Aztec King in his meeting with Hernàn Cortès

 When it comes to ancestral cocoa let us remember that it was not only the Maya who used it, but also other indigenous peoples of other cultures and other languages, and in different eras.
 It would be erroneous to attribute its use only to the Maya, when we know that the Olmecs used it as early as 1800 BC, therefore, since ancient times.

 The Mesoamerican peoples (including also Maya e Aztecs) considered cocoa as part of the sacred, and there are many archaeological evidences of its use as early as 1800 BC in this region.
 Therefore, the spiritual relationship of cocoa with these peoples and in general between the various Mesoamerican ethnic groups seems to be established.

 To specify: "Mesoamerica" is the region that includes southern Mexico, Belize, Guatemala, El Salvador, Honduras, part of Nicaragua and Costa Rica, where some of the major pre-Columbian civilizations developed.

 But at what point was cocoa consumed according to historical evidence?

 Conclusion of successful commercial expeditions;

 To accompany the deceased towards the descent to the underground world and therefore during funeral ceremonies.

 Celebration of the onset of puberty

-- As a currency for trade
+- As a currency

 This plant was so important that, in Popol Vuh (the sacred book of the Maya) was considered one of the four cosmic trees located in the directions of the universe, making it a symbol of the "sacred" and the "divine".